-A hardware conflict is an error that occurs when a hardware device in the computer conflicts with other hardware devices IRQs, I/O ports, or DMA.
-For example, if a hardware device in the computer shares the same I/O port as another device that would result in a hardware conflict.
-With computers running Microsoft Windows hardware conflicts can be seen in the Device Manager.
+A resource conflict or hardware conflict is an error that occurs when a hardware device in the computer conflicts with other hardware devices IRQs, I/O ports, or DMA (direct memory access).
+For example, if a hardware device in the computer shares the same I/O port as another device, that would result in a hardware conflict.
+With computers running Microsoft Windows, hardware conflicts are displayed in the Device Manager.

-In the past, hardware conflicts were more common than they are today because each hardware device required that the user to configure the hardware resources using jumpers or dip switches.
-Today, hardware conflicts are avoided by using Plug-and-play (PnP), which manages each of the hardware devices installed in the computer for the user.
+In the past, hardware conflicts were more common than they are today because each hardware device required the user to configure the hardware resources using jumpers or dip switches.
+Today, hardware conflicts are avoided using plug and play, which manages each of the hardware devices installed in the computer for the user.